benhoyt/benhoyt.github.com/writings/micropledge.md

 ![Dominion Post article about microPledge](/images/micropledge-dompost-article.jpg)

 That said, we should have been selling it to potential project creators and real-life pledgers from early on ... before spending 12 months developing it.
+I think part of the reason was because we didn't know how to sell.
+But perhaps the main reason was that for us, writing code was fun.
+Picking up the phone was not.

 ### PayPal legal battle